 Much of Jack's work blends music with visual media or is composed in response to visual art.
 He has completed multiple video art projects alongside longtime collaborator Leonard Galmon.
 At Yale he was commissioned by the Yale University Art Gallery to curate, compose, and perform four concerts as part of their Gallery+ series; each performance was installed within the specific design of a YUAG special exhibition, the music responding to the art and architecture.
 The live performance of his debut album Gather, Together, which earned Jack a Creative Performing Arts award at Yale, was accompanied by original sets, projection design, and short film.

-Beyond the spheres of composition and performance, Jack advocates for new educational opportunities for underrepresented music.
-As a leader of the Yale Jazz Collective, Jack organized free public concerts and masterclasses with artists such as Christian Scott and Arturo O'Farrill.
-The Collective was also successful in lobbying Yale to create a new Jazz initiative in 2016.
-Jack has also worked on jazz advocacy through the National Jazz Museum in Harlem.
-In the fall of 2018 he will be embarking on a year-long oral history project about Cuban music, a Yale-funded public service initiative to document stories from musicians in Cuba and the Cuba diaspora.
+Beyond the spheres of composition and performance, Jack advocates for broader education around underrepresented musics.
+As a leader of the Yale Jazz Collective, Jack organized free public concerts, masterclasses, and festivals, and in 2016 he helped lobby the university towards their new 'Jazz Initiative'.
+From 2018-2019 he embarked on a year-long oral history project about contemporary Cuban music, a Yale-funded documentary initiative aimed at preserving stories from musicians in Cuba and the Cuba diaspora.